 - Non-security officers responsible for monitoring college property: Resident Advisors and Campus Safety Students

 - People designated as those to whom crimes should be reported: Administration and Student Affairs

-- Officials with significant responsibility for student and campus activities and regular contact with students: Campus Security Authorities (CSA’s)
+- Officials with significant responsibility for student and campus activities and regular contact with students: Student Affairs and Club Advisors

 If you are aware of a crime or incident that may be a crime, it must be reported to an authority.
 If it is a crime in progress or an emergency, call Carilion Police @ 540-981-7911 or Roanoke City Police @ 911.

-Otherwise, report it to a college Campus Security Authority.
+Otherwise, report it to a college Administrator or Student Affairs.

 When in doubt, report it!

 The law requires a crime to be reported for the calendar year in which it was first reported to a Campus Security Authority, not necessarily when it occurred.

 murder, non-negligent manslaughter, and negligent manslaughter , including vehicular manslaughter

 rape, sodomy, sexual fondling, sexual assault with object & non-forcible: statutory rape and incest